-Although like many South Floridians Heather is a New York native, she enjoys life in South Florida with her husband, Richard, a CPA, their two small children, and their two crazy Cavalier King Charles Spaniels.Book a consultation
+Although like many South Floridians Heather is a New York native, she enjoys life in South Florida with her husband, Richard, a CPA, their two children, and their elderly Cavalier King Charles Spaniel.

 Attorney Scott Solkoff has worked together with the Florida Department of Elder Affairs on three significant projects designed to benefit Florida’s seniors.
 The first was the development of the Florida Guardianship Education Coalition which Mr. Solkoff co-chaired with the late Honorable Thomas E. Penick, Jr. The second was the development of a pooled special needs trust managed by a legislatively-created direct service organization.
 The trust is the first of its kind to provide legislatively-authorized protection for assets of persons with disabilities while also providing funding for indigent people who require otherwise cost-prohibitive guardianship.
 The third project is the housing of SHINE volunteers in the offices of Solkoff Legal, P.A.